 Cost of Living

-Unless the school is totally isolated, your child is going to be living in an area that will require certain expenses.
-You want your student’s college experience to be well-rounded, but off-campus forays can put a huge dent in the budget.
-WalletHub ranked 280 cities and towns in the U.S. to find the ones with the most promising combination of academic achievement, social environment and economic affordability.
+Unless the school is totally isolated, the student is going to be living in an area that will require certain expenses.
+Students want to have a well-rounded college experience, but off-campus forays can put a huge dent in the budget.

-Choosing a college can be both a fun and frightening experience.
-It can be intimidating trying to make the right choice.
-Just keep in mind that the more information you have before making a decision, the better your decisions will be for you and your college student.
+Choosing a college can be a fun experience, but it can also be intimidating trying to make the right choice.
+Just keep in mind that the more information you have before making a decision, the better your decisions will be for you or your college student.